All Episodes

 Run around asking everybody for money.

-I'm I'm getting such a sour taste in my mouth about fundraisers.
+I'm getting such a sour taste in my mouth about fundraisers.

-And this has come to light because so many charities have been uh wiped out or severely hurt by this Madoff scandal.
+And this has come to light because so many charities have been wiped out or severely hurt by this Madoff scandal.

-You know, I I'm I'm convinced.
+You know, I'm convinced.

-I am I am convinced, and I've not lost my place on Caroline Kennedy, by the way.
+I've not lost my place on Caroline Kennedy, by the way.

-Credit card credit, uh personal credit, all of these banks, lending institutions, uh stock brokerages, whatever, borrowing and borrowing and borrowing with a 30 to one leverage ratio, meaning for every dollar you have, you owe 30.
+But I am convinced, folks, that with this never-ending and burgeoning, growing by leaps and bounds, credit in our society, credit card credit, personal credit, all of these banks, lending institutions, stock brokerages, whatever, borrowing and borrowing and borrowing with a 30-to-1 leverage ratio, meaning for every dollar you have, you owe 30.

 It's absurd.